 Later in the day, the couple travelled to Stanford University, where they were greeted by President John Hennessy and attended the seminar ‘Advanced Technology and Innovation’.
 Afterwards, they visited Innovation House Silicon Valley in Palo Alto.
 It’s a working space and support center run by government trade promotion unit “Innovation Norway” and was opened in 2011 by Crown Prince Haakon on-location via a virtual ribbon cutting on Twitter.
 The couple was allowed to try and experience some of the new technologies including a touchless gesturing system for tablets computers and a virtual reality system.

 In the late afternoon, Crown Prince Haakon and Crown Princess Mette-Marit attended a reception at San Francisco Museum of Modern Art, followed by an official dinner for 250 guests back at Fairmont Hotel.

-Tagged Crown Prince Haakon, Crown Princess Mette-Marit, Official Visit, Technology.
+Tagged Crown Prince Haakon of Norway, Crown Princess Mette-Marit of Norway, Official Visit, Technology.